cfanatic/mysql-netchat/README.md

 ## Usage
 Since this repository is the successor of [**p2p-Netchat**](https://github.com/cfanatic/p2p-netchat), the usage is similar.

-If the database server and the configuration file is set up correctly, you can begin texting as soon as the application is started.
+If the database server and the configuration file is set up correctly, you can begin texting right from the start.

 ![Chat window](https://raw.githubusercontent.com/cfanatic/mysql-netchat/master/res/preview_chat.png)
 ![Database window](https://raw.githubusercontent.com/cfanatic/mysql-netchat/master/res/preview_mysql.png)